OS-expected/EzGitDoc-documentation/docs/doc3_quickStart.md

 <p align="justify">
 To reset prototype(clear all created elements) use red button placed below EzGitDoc logo in the sidebar section.
 This operation needs to be confirmed, so don't worry if you click it by mistake.
 <br/><br/>
 In the bottom part of the sidebar there are 4 buttons(icons) that perform different operations.
-First one(eye icon) allows you to close sidebar to preview prototype, double up/down arrow on click slide to the top/bottom of the project.
+First one(eye icon) allows you to close sidebar to preview prototype without sidebar, double up/down arrow on click, slide to the top/bottom of the project.
 Last one(gear) opens modal with settings that can be adjusted.
 </p>

 ### 3. Settings